influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/storage-engine.md

 1. Receives the query request and builds a query plan.
 2. Queries the [Ingester](#ingester) to:

-    - ensure the schema assumed by the query plan matches the schema of written data.
+    - ensure the schema assumed by the query plan matches the schema of written data
-    - include recently written, yet-to-be-persisted data in query results.
+    - include recently written, [yet-to-be-persisted](/influxdb/cloud-dedicated/reference/internals/durability/#data-ingest) in query results

-3. Queries the [Catalog](#catalog) to identify the physical location of partitions that contain the queried data.
+3. Queries the [Catalog](#catalog) to find partitions in the [Object store](#object-store) that contain the queried data.
-4. Reads partition Parquet files from the [Object store](#object-store) containing the queried data and scans each row to find those that match the logic defined in the query plan.
+4. Reads partition Parquet files that contain the queried data and scans each row to filter data that matches predicates in the query plan.
-5. Returns the data specified in the query and performs any additional operations specified in the query plan.
+5. Performs any additional
+    operations (for example: deduplicating, merging, and sorting) specified in the query plan.
 6. Returns the query result to the client.

 ##### Querier scaling strategies